How To Wholesale Real Estate In Hawaii: Step By Step (2024)

 When people vacation, the first thing they typically think about is the beautiful state of Hawaii.
-For many years Hawaii has been the ultimate destination for vacationers to enjoy beaches, hikes, and volcanoes.
+For many years, Hawaii has been the ultimate destination for vacationers who want to enjoy beaches, hikes, and volcanoes.
 However, what if I told you that Hawaii is also a great destination for real estate investors?

 According to the most recent census, Hawaii has a population of just over 1,450,000 people.
 Of those citizens, nearly 20% are 65 years or older.
-As a comparison, the United States has roughly 15% of its population aged 65 years or older.
+In comparison, roughly 15% of the United States' population is 65 years or older.

 So, what does that mean for you, a real estate investor?
-It means Hawaii, a state with a large number of senior citizens, retirees, and elderly, is going to have an influx of homes available to buy, sell, or rent as individuals pass away, move in with their children, or move into nursing homes.
+It means Hawaii, a state with a large number of senior citizens, retirees, and elderly, will have an influx of homes available to buy, sell, or rent as individuals pass away, move in with their children, or move into nursing homes.

 A great way to take advantage of this macro Hawaii housing trend is by wholesaling residential real estate.
-In this article, we are going to tell you how to wholesale real estate in Hawaii so you can access and profit from the booming Hawaii real estate market.
+In this article, we will explain how to wholesale real estate in Hawaii so you can access and profit from the booming market.

 What Is Wholesaling Real Estate?

 Wholesaling houses is a type of short-term real estate investment strategy.
-It is the process of connecting potential buyers and sellers in a real estate transaction in exchange for a fee.
+It involves connecting potential buyers and sellers in a real estate transaction in exchange for a fee.

-The way in which it works is you, the wholesaler, sifts the market for distressed properties and motivated sellers.
-Then, once you go under contract with your seller you immediately assign your contract over to another investor.
+It works like this: You, the wholesaler, sift the market for distressed properties and motivated sellers.
+Then, once you go under contract with your seller, you immediately assign your contract to another investor.
 Usually, your end buyer will be a fix-and-flip investor.

-Wholesaling real estate is a great strategy because it provides a win-win-win scenario.
-The initial homeowner is happy to offload their asset, the flipper is happy to get access to an attractively priced house, and the wholesaler is happy because they’ve secured a fee with little - to no - money down.
+Wholesaling real estate is a great strategy because it provides a win-win scenario.
+The initial homeowner is happy to offload their asset, the flipper is happy to get access to an attractively priced house, and the wholesaler is happy because they’ve secured a fee with little—to no—money down.
 Similar to owning a rental property, wholesaling is a great way to generate cash flow.

 How To Wholesale Real Estate In Hawaii (9 Steps)

 In the following nine steps, we’ll show you how to wholesale properties in Aloha State.
-Be sure to check out our in-depth video showing you how to wholesale real estate step by step here:
+Here's our simple step-by-step process for wholesaling real estate in Hawaii:

 Partner With A Wholesale Mentor